 Fortunately, when I turned around I spied the lovely mango I’d bought on my way home from work (10 for $10 at Safeway!
 I only bought one, though).
-For some reason my mind immediately did some food math and I came to the conclusion that somehow these two beautiful orange & yellow-fleshed pieces of produce needed to be put together in a dish.
+For some reason, my mind immediately did some food math and I came to the conclusion that somehow these two beautiful oranges & yellow-fleshed pieces of produce needed to be put together in a dish.
 As usual, the rest of the idea fell into place as I started chopping, and I was excited to try my new summer salad.
-Edamame, a slightly sweet & sour dressing with just a kiss of cool cilantro… yeah, this was going to look & taste like summer.
+Edamame, slightly sweet & sour dressing with just a kiss of cool cilantro… yeah, this was going to look & taste like summer.

 Again, I’m finding that roasting my root veggies is more practical if I’m using them in salads.
 They’re slightly sturdier this way, so I’m able to toss them with other ingredients instead of being turned to mush, plus they just have that wonderful flavor that you can only get from roasting.
 If you can’t find fresh edamame at your store, no worries!
 I was able to snag a bag of frozen edamame at a discount grocery store, and it’s just as good.
 All you have to do is thaw & shell.
 The best part about this recipe is that the roasting is probably the hardest part, and that’s only because it requires some patience.
 Otherwise, this is ridiculously simple to make and uber-healthy.
 And really, really inexpensive!